darrenswhite/plagiarism-detection-plugin/docs/worklog.md

 following editor changes that were executed from that action.
 Another option is to get the previous/last action performed when detecting editor changes.
 This has a similar problem, when does the action end?
+- Still haven't found a reasonable solution for detecting automatic code generation.
+I have to ask myself, how much time should I spend trying to find a solution?
+Can I continue without discrete identifications of source code?
+On the other hand, while trying to find a solution for automatic code generation, I did found a potential solution for detecting refactoring.
+I think if I can detect renaming files and code then that would be enough for the plugin.
+My primary focus should then shift toward the post-processor.
+This week I have also been working on preparing for the mid-project demonstration.
+I opted to use Google Slides to create a small presentation to aid with the demo.